Ada-C18/personal-portfolio-site/README.md

 x `index.html` must include your name somewhere.

-- `about.html` should include some information about you, your interests, background or similar.
+x `about.html` should include some information about you, your interests, background or similar.
 Only post what you are comfortable sharing.

 x `portfolio.html` must include information about several projects you have completed at Ada (or elsewhere) with links to the GitHub repo (if available), descriptions, images, etc.